PugazharasanC/JS-Notes/MRF.md

 console.log(newArray);
 ```

-### Output Spell:
+### Output Magic:
 ```javascript
 [2, 4, 6, 8, 10]
 ```

-### Wizardry Explanation:
+### Elegance Explained:
-- The `map` enchantment dances through each element, doubling their values.
+- The `map` enchantment gracefully dances through each element.
-- A sparkling new array is born, brimming with transformed magic.
+- A symphony of transformations creates a stunning new array.

-## 2. `reduce` Method
+## 2. `reduce` Method: Crafting a Singular Masterpiece 🖌️

 ### Purpose:
-The `reduce` method transforms an array into a singular majestic value, with an option to set a starting point for its journey.
+`reduce` transforms an array into a majestic singular value, with the power to set a starting point.

-### Code Elixir (With Empty Cauldron):
+### Code Alchemy (Empty Cauldron):

 ```javascript
 const numbers = [1, 2, 3, 4, 5];